-Goldie Gross is a JFEW Scholar at Baruch College where she majors in Art and Business.
+Goldie Gross is a JFEW Scholar in the UJA/CUNY Hillels program partnership and majoring in Art and Business at Baruch College.
 We checked in with her to see what she's been up to since then and here's what she had to say.

 JFEW: What are you doing now?

 GG: I got an internship at the American Dream in New Jersey.
 I'm working as an arts development intern, doing research into different art initiatives we can develop.
 It's very research-based right now so there's not much that I can tell you.
 Besides that, it's a very dynamic and exciting work environment.
 I am also volunteering as a curatorial assistant for the Jewish Art Salon's upcoming exhibition, Spinoza: Marrano of Reason.
 Additionally, I am the co-founder and jewelry-maker at Pidge BKLYN, a jewelry brand that I just started with a friend with help from an entrepreneurship grant from CQY.

 JFEW: What was one inspirational or memorable experience during your time as a JFEW Scholar?

 GG: It's hard to pin down one inspirational or memorable experience.
 I've been very proactive about seizing opportunities, and with each opportunity comes a period of excitement and newness.
 I think my internships have been the highlight of my college career so far, along with the different grant programs I've applied for.
 The classes and workshops they offer are really fun and provide out-of-classroom experience with guidance and oversight, and of course internships provide crucial experience.

 JFEW: What advice do you have for current JFEW students?